UKCloud/documentation/articles/azure/azs-faq.md

 ### Are external Domain Name System (DNS) services available?

-Yes.
-A similar service to Azure DNS is available.
+Yes, a similar service to Azure DNS is available.
 There are some limitations such as no AAAA support.

 ### Do you offer load balancing?

-Yes.
-This is offered as an option.
+Yes, this is offered as an option.
 You can also deploy your own load balancer.

 ## Storage